venture23-aleo/verulink/docs/architecture_overview.md

 This key will be used to participate in multisig processes like updating attestor list,updating blacklist and upgrading the contract and deploying the contract as well.

 ## Fee Management
 The fee required to relay messages from one end to another is free now as attesstos don't have to make transactions to the chain.
 Rather they pull the packet, validate it against chain-analysis and signs the packet with the tag(black/white).
-Since every attestor will be relaying the message to target chain it becomes possible to drain attestors of their funds by transferring very dust amounts frequently.
-To overcome this we will set a minimum amount that can be bridged out or bridged in.
-This can also be overcome by adding message passing fee on the transaction cost itself as well once we have the swap metrics between Aleo/Eth pair.
+We might need to charge user for the operational cost beared by attestors in future.
+As of now, bridge fee is zero.

 ## System Error And Recovery
 The platform being a stateful application, it is imperative that following measures are taken for fault tolerance.